Skip to content

 Key Findings

-First publicly documented incident of a ransomware gang seizing a campus mass-notification system to deliver extortion messages directly to students.
+Reported as the first publicly documented incident of a ransomware gang seizing a campus mass-notification system to deliver extortion messages directly to students.

-RamAlert (Omnilert) credentials were apparently reachable from the compromised administrative network rather than gated behind a separate identity tier.
+RamAlert credentials were apparently reachable from the compromised administrative network rather than gated behind a separate identity tier.

 Final exam scheduling and severe-weather alerts had to be re-routed for the remainder of the semester because the official alert channel could not be trusted.